pagkly/Zed/Investopedia3/Non-Qualifying Investment Definition.md

 ## Example of Non-Qualifying Investment

-Some examples of investments that do not usually qualify for tax-exempt status are antiques, [collectibles](https://www.investopedia.com/terms/c/collectible.asp), jewelry, [precious metals](https://www.investopedia.com/terms/p/preciousmetal.asp) and art.
-Other investments that may not qualify for any sort of tax precedence are stocks, bonds, REITs (real estate investment trusts), and any other traditional investment that is not bought under a [qualifying investment](https://www.investopedia.com/terms/q/qualifyinginvestment.asp) plan or trust.
+Some examples of investments that do not usually qualify for tax-exempt status are antiques, [[collectibles]](https://www.investopedia.com/terms/c/collectible.asp), jewelry, [[precious metals]](https://www.investopedia.com/terms/p/preciousmetal.asp) and art.
+Other investments that may not qualify for any sort of tax precedence are stocks, bonds, REITs (real estate investment trusts), and any other traditional investment that is not bought under a [[qualifying investment]](https://www.investopedia.com/terms/q/qualifyinginvestment.asp) plan or trust.